openDemocracy-org/AI-strategic-action-plan/strategic-action-plan.md

 We are committed to many of these principles in other domains such as labour rights.
 It is worth restating and updating them in the particular scope of AI.
 This should be considered as part of future organisational strategy exercises.

-    “Ethical guidelines on AI usually lack clear enforcement mechanisms: Voluntary commitments and recommendations for ethical AI development are less effective than binding commitments and practical processes that operationalize principles.”
+*"Ethical guidelines on AI usually lack clear enforcement mechanisms: Voluntary commitments and recommendations for ethical AI development are less effective than binding commitments and practical processes that operationalize principles.”*

 <p style="text-align: right">
 <em><a href="https://2020.internethealthreport.org/slideshow-internet-health/#31">Mozilla Internet Health Report 2020</a></em></p>